- What is ankle instability?

 The surgery is technically fairly simple, but the rehab afterwards is very time consuming, and the result you get will definitely hinge on the amount of work you put in to it.

 You will be nonweight-bearing in a cast and surgical boot for three weeks; you can then walk in the boot for another three weeks; then the boot is weaned off over a two week period, and the real rehab begins.
-You are really looking at 4-6months postop until you can run comfortably . . . but this is how long it takes for it to heal properly and get your function back.
+You are really looking at 4-6months postop until you can run comfortably . . . but this is how long it takes for it to heal properly and get your function back. - But what if I have pain, a positive MRI but my ankle feels stable?

 This is a very difficult situation; and the worse thing to do is to rush in to an operation in the absence of true instability.
 There is likely to be an element of a chronic pain syndrome, scar tissue in the joint and maybe even early arthritis, and the treatment may not end up being surgery.
 I will say it again – if your ankle is not unstable to examination, despite what a MRI may say, you will not be happy with reconstruction surgery.
 Anyone who guarantees you anything with surgery, particularly foot and ankle surgery, is perhaps confused and you should see someone else.